 The acquisition of the South32 royalty portfolio in July 2022 satisfied our robust sustainability investment criteria.
 Capstone Copper (operator of Santo Domingo) and BHP (operator of West Musgrave) are well-regarded operators with a strong sustainability focus, environmental track record, an emphasis on creating shared value with local communities, and established governance frameworks.

 In particular, the West Musgrave project scored as a tier 1 project during our due diligence process.
 The project has strong sustainability credentials and is expected to be 80% powered by renewable sources of energy, with plans to take it to 100% which will make it one of the largest fully off-grid renewable powered mines in the world.
-Water requirements at the site can be met from a local acquifer system and a bore field.
+Water requirements at the site can be met from a local acquifier system and a bore field.
 The operation is envisioned to be a highly scalable, low-cost and low-emissions mine.

 80%